Spark Series: Community Design Thinking

 Invitation to Spark ALC

 The Ministry approached me because they had difficulty finding a hospital to work with directly.
-Like the toxic drug supply, the purpose wasn't necessarily about fixing this intractable problem, but in designing a way into possibilities that could be tested and potentially carried forward into real world settings.
-Since both of our teams were based on Vancouver Island, we agreed to host the event in the Innovation Lab at the Royal Jubilee Hospital.
+Like the toxic drug supply work, the goal wasn't to solve ALC.
+It was to design testable possibilities with the people living inside the problem.
+Since both teams were based on Vancouver Island, we agreed to host the event in the Innovation Lab at the Royal Jubilee Hospital.

 Spark ALC was fully sketched out in a matter of weeks thanks to several design thinking sessions held with the Ministry over Teams.
 Unlike the first two in-person events held over one or two days, we scheduled six days of structured design sessions across two weeks, with in-person and hybrid participation options for anyone wishing to join remotely from anywhere in the province.